wxMaxima-developers/wxmaxima/Compiling.md

 You can install MinGW (https://sourceforge.net/projects/mingw/).
 In the installation process make sure you select `g++`, `MSYS Basic System` and `MinGW Developer ToolKit` in the `Select components` page of the installer.
-Also select po4a, cmake, ninja, openmp (if openmp is available) and install pandoc.
+Also select po4a, cmake, ninja and install pandoc.
 Then run the MinGW Shell and follow the instructions for compiling wxWidgets and wxMaxima with cmake.